This is the 18th post of a 50 article series for new marketers at B2B startups.

 1. Share metrics

 Starting with sales targets, everyone on the team should be aligned on what resources are needed to meet the period’s target.
-If the goal is 10 new customers in a month, and we know that the MQL > Customer conversion is about 10%, marketing needs to provide sales with at least 100 MQLs to work and move through the funnel.
+If the goal is 10 new customers in a month, and the MQL > Customer conversion is about 10%, marketing needs to provide sales with at least 100 MQLs to work and move through the funnel.
 Using a CRM and marketing automation system like Hubspot enables the team to see all of this data in real-time, and adjust sales and marketing activities accordingly.

 2. Develop an SLA